Facilities and Spaces

 Nature Play Area

-Students being a responsible, creative and critical learner is always at the forefront of our school community focus.
-Students have worked closely with staff to open up all areas of our outside learning spaces including our scrub area, vegetable garden, trees and garden areas resulting in only two rules being upheld
+Students being responsible, creative and critical learners is always at the forefront of our school community focus.
+Students have worked closely with staff to open up all areas of our outside learning spaces including our scrub area, vegetable garden, trees and garden areas resulting in only three rules being upheld:

 - be safe